Stylback/home-server/README.md

 | ![rear view](https://github.com/Stylback/server-journey/blob/main/media/back.jpg?raw=true) | Rear-view and IO. |
 | ![assembled case](https://github.com/Stylback/server-journey/blob/main/media/outside.jpg?raw=true) | Assembled system. |

-### Memory test
+### Verifying hardware stability

 Before installing the operating system I wanted to ensure that my RAM modules would not cause any system instability.

 MemTest86 is an industry staple in this regard.
 It has a multitude of tests designed to coax RAM instability under extreme conditions.
 If there is any conflict between the modules and the Biostar J4105NHU, it will be obvious in the result.

-I made a bootable USB following their [instructions](https://www.memtest86.com/tech_creating-linux-mac.html) and ran the standard configuration (13 tests, 4 passes), below are the results.
+I made a bootable USB following their [instructions](https://www.memtest86.com/tech_creating-linux-mac.html) and ran the standard configuration (_13 tests, 4 passes_), below are the results.

 | Image | Note |
 |:---|:---|